azazel7/mini-fs/README.md

 - [License](#license)

 ## Installation
-This project has been tested on Archlinux.
+This project has been tested on Archlinux with Rust 1.77.

 ### Dependencies
 This project relies on the following crates: